Table of Contents

 Have you ever seen those amazing pictures taken at night with the landscape and an amazing horizon filled with stars and an incredible Milky Way arch across the sky?
-Have you ever wondered how those pictures are taken?
+Have you ever wondered how to photograph the Milky Way?
 Are you even capable of taking such pictures and if so how do you get started?

 Last summer these were some of the questions I faced as I began my astrophotography journey.
 The first targets I had on my list were the most obvious and easy ones.
 I first started photographing the moon and even used my iPhone to do so.
 I quickly found that that was a nice way to start but was quite limiting.
 I then noticed pictures of the Milky Way taken by a friend of a friend locally.
 And as I had never seen the Milky Way with my own eyes I wondered how those pictures were taken and if in fact, they were fake.